illtemperedklavier/openparliament-NLP/readme.md

 For this, I used proceedings from sessions between Jan 1 2000, and August 2020.
 Since the Canadian parliament has statements in both official languages, I isolated the English statements.
 Statements made by the Speaker in the capacity as the Speaker tend to be very standardized and are just part of the procedure, so I removed them.

+# Vocabulary Counting

+Counting the size of vocabularies for members of parliament from Jan 1 2000 to Sep 20th 2020.
+For this, I wanted to avoid overcounting vocabularies by including proper names, so I used the "en-core-web-sm" pretrained module from SpaCy to identify the parts of speech, and excluded punctuation, stopwords, and proper nouns.

+##Hypothesis Testing - do liberals or conservatives have larger vocabularies?

+# Topic Modeling

+Gensim LDA/LSI

+BERTopic